Jose Siri Preview, Player Props: Rays vs. Guardians

-Jose Siri, with a slugging percentage of .355 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Cal Quantrill on the mound, September 1 at 7:10 PM ET.
+The Tampa Bay Rays and Jose Siri (.355 slugging percentage over his past 10 games, including one homer), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+In his previous game he had a hitless performance (0-for-3) against the Marlins.

 Jose Siri Game Info & Props vs. the Guardians